Maggie Smith: Awards and honours

-She has also received a Tony Award, four Primetime Emmy Awards, five British Academy Film Awards, three Golden Globe Awards, and five Screen Actors Guild Awards.
-In 1993, she was awarded with the BAFTA Special Award by the British Academy of Film and Television Arts.
-In 1996, the British Academy of Film and Television Arts presented her with the BAFTA Fellowship, the highest honour the Academy can bestow.
+Smith also received a Tony Award, four Primetime Emmy Awards, five British Academy Film Awards, three Golden Globe Awards and five Screen Actors Guild Awards.
+In 1993 she was awarded with the BAFTA Special Award by the British Academy of Film and Television Arts.
+In 1996 the British Academy of Film and Television Arts presented her with the BAFTA Fellowship, the highest honour the Academy can bestow.
 At the 2010 Laurence Olivier Awards, she was celebrated with the Society of London Theatre Special Award.
-In 2013, she was awarded with the Evening Standard Icon Award.
+In 2013 she was awarded the Evening Standard Icon Award.

-She was awarded the Shakespeare Prize by the Hamburg Alfred Toepfer Foundation in 1991.
+Smith was awarded the Shakespeare Prize by the Hamburg Alfred Toepfer Foundation in 1991.
 Smith was made a Fellow of the British Film Institute in recognition of her outstanding contribution to film culture in 1992.
 She was elected to the American Theatre Hall of Fame in 1994.
-On 10 April 1999, Smith received the William Shakespeare Award for Classical Theatre (The Will Award) presented by the Shakespeare Theatre Company in Washington, D.C. in recognition of her significant contribution to classical theatre in the US.
+In 1995 she was honoured with the Lifetime Achievement Award by Women in Film and Television UK.
+On 10 April 1999, Smith received the William Shakespeare Award for Classical Theatre (The Will Award) presented by the Shakespeare Theatre Company in Washington, D.C., in recognition of her significant contribution to classical theatre in the United States.
 On 9 February 2014 she was inducted into the Actors Hall of Fame.
 Smith had a star on the London Avenue of Stars until all of the stars were removed in 2006.
 In September 2012, she was honoured with the Stratford Shakespeare Festival's Legacy Award.
-She accepted the award, presented to her by Christopher Plummer, in a ceremony at the Fairmont Royal York Hotel.
+She accepted the award, presented to her by Christopher Plummer, in a ceremony at the Fairmont Royal York hotel.
 In March 2016, Smith was awarded the Critics' Circle Award for Distinguished Service to the Arts.
 In April 2016, she was awarded the Bodley Medal by the University of Oxford's Bodleian Libraries in recognition of her outstanding contribution to the performing arts.

 Personal life

-Marriages

 Smith married actor Robert Stephens on 29 June 1967.
-They had two sons, actors Chris Larkin (born 1967) and Toby Stephens (born 1969), and were divorced on 6 April 1975.
-Smith married playwright Beverley Cross on 23 June 1975, at the Guildford Register Office, and they remained married until his death on 20 March 1998.
+They had two sons, actors Chris Larkin (b.
+1967) and Toby Stephens (b.
+1969), and were divorced on 6 April 1975.
+She married playwright Beverley Cross on 23 June 1975, at the Guildford Register Office, and they remained married until his death on 20 March 1998.
 When asked in 2013 if she was lonely, she replied, "it seems a bit pointless, going on on one's own, and not having someone to share it with".
-Smith has five grandchildren.
+Smith had five grandchildren.

-Health

 In January 1988, Smith was diagnosed with Graves' disease, for which she underwent radiotherapy and optical surgery.

-In 2007, the Sunday Telegraph disclosed that Smith had been diagnosed with breast cancer.
-In 2009, she was reported to have made a full recovery.
+In 2007 The Sunday Telegraph disclosed that she had been diagnosed with breast cancer.
+In 2009 she was reported to have made a full recovery.

+In 2016, Smith told NPR that as a character actor, rather than a "dish", she was able to age into roles as mothers and grandmothers while still developing her talents instead of losing them.
+The interviewer noted that Smith had, in fact, been called "an undeniable dish" by a reviewer while starring on Broadway in the 1960s.